sonatype-nexus-community/nexus-repository-p2/README.md

 NOTE: p2 Proxy does not fully support the following as of yet:

 * Old style (non-p2) update sites.
-The code that accomplished this can be found [here](https://github.com/sonatype/nexus-public/blob/nexus-2.x/plugins/p2/nexus-p2-repository-plugin/src/main/java/org/sonatype/nexus/plugins/p2/repository/proxy/P2ProxyRepositoryImpl.java)
-  * These are fairly old, and have not been added at all
+These are fairly old, and have not been added at all.

 If you'd like it to support the aforementioned sites, please file an issue, or better yet, submit a PR :)

 ## Installing the plugin

-#### !!!
-After NXRM version 3.21, last released plugin's version is available directly in product and there is no need to install it separately !!!
+:bangbang: `After NXRM version 3.21, last released plugin's version is available directly in product and there is no need to install it separately` :bangbang:

-There are a range of options for installing the p2 plugin.
+For older versions there are a range of options for installing the p2 plugin.
 You'll need to build it first, and then install the plugin with the options shown below:

 ### Temporary Install